 CAUSES AND PATHOPHYSIOLOGY OF CRF

 Fatigue can be due to the patient's malignancy, cancer treatment, or any of a multitude of comorbid conditions.
 In some patients, fatigue is the presenting symptom of the malignancy.
 For example, a patient with a hematologic malignancy might have significant anemia resulting in the sensation of fatigue.
 In other patients, fatigue is related to the cancer treatment.
 For example, patients receiving high-dose chemotherapy can experience fluctuations in fatigue, with worsening of the fatigue as their blood counts reach their nadir and subsequent improvement as the counts recover.9 Patients receiving radiotherapy may experience worsening fatigue as their treatment progresses.10 As for the effects of surgery on fatigue, there are limited data available at this time.
 Patients receiving biologic response modifiers can experience severe fatigue, and it can affect their treatment regimen.11 Finally, fatigue can be related to the presence of comorbid conditions.
 The list of medical conditions that are associated with fatigue is quite long and includes endocrine disorders such as hypothyroidism, sleep disorders, coronary artery disease, metabolic abnormalities, depression, and anxiety, to name a few.
 Fatigue can also be caused by medical therapy, and thus it is important to review patients' medication lists.

 Research into the pathophysiology of CRF is in its infancy.
 There are currently several proposed mechanisms for this symptom.
-The theory of serotonin dysregulation proposes that CRF is caused by an increase in brain serotonin levels in localized regions of the brain and ...
+The theory of serotonin dysregulation proposes that CRF is caused by an increase in brain serotonin levels in localized regions of the ...